 College Curriculum Programs of Study

-Central Piedmont has developed a variety of affordable, two-year degree and distance learning programs that respond to the immediate needs of the local workforce within the areas of science, technology, engineering, math and many others.
+Central Piedmont has developed a variety of affordable, two-year degree and distance learning programs that respond to the local workforce's immediate needs within the areas of science, technology, engineering, math, and many others.

 Central Piedmont General Education Goals

-Successful completion of General Education foundation courses establishes critical core competencies for students in the areas of:
+Successful completion of General Education foundation courses establishes competencies for students in the areas of:

 2) critical thinking,